An equality between entanglement and uncertainty: Uncertainty and entanglement

-Similar relations have since been proven for more than two measurements on Alice's system, and in terms of other forms of entropies~\cite{bfw12,TomamichelThesis2012,ColesEtAl,Lieb12}.
-One entropy measure that is of central importance in cryptography is the so-called conditional min-entropy $\hmin$, and it yields a more immediate link between uncertainty relations with quantum side information and the uncertainty game mentioned above.
-Specifically, it was shown~\cite{bfw12} that if we measure $A$ in one of $d_A + 1$ possible mutually unbiased bases chosen uniformly at random then\footnote{More precisely, smoothing of the entropies is required for \eqref{eq:hminPrevious} to hold \cite{bfw12}.}
+Many more similar relations have since been proven for more than two measurements on Alice's system, and in terms of other forms of entropies.
+One entropy measure that is of central importance in cryptography is the conditional min-entropy $\hmin$, and it yields a more immediate link between uncertainty relations with quantum side information and the uncertainty game mentioned above.
+Specifically, it was shown~\cite{6670761} that if we measure $A$ in one of $d_A+1$ possible mutually unbiased bases chosen uniformly at random then

+(More precisely, smoothing of the entropies is required for~\eqref{eq:hminPrevious} to hold, and hence the symbol $\gtrsim$ refers to an additional term that depends on the smoothing.)
+With $K$ being a classical random variable, the conditional min-entropy $\hmin(K|B\Theta)=-\log P_{\rm guess}(K|B\Theta)$ is simply derived from the maximum probability that Bob can guess $K$, averaged over the choice of basis $\theta$~\cite{KonRenSch09}.
+That is, it captures exactly how well Bob can guess Alice's measurement outcome $K$ by performing a measurement on $B$.
+The fully quantum conditional min-entropy $\hmin(A|B)$ has the operational interpretation $\hmin(A|B)=-\log [d_A\cdot F(A|B)]$, with